sferentzi/prex/REAMDE.md

 # README file for project: *DevOps Exam*

 ## Goal of the project
-- To build an automatic test enviroment for a developer, developing a NodeJs server.
+- To build an automatic test enviroment for a developer, developing a NodeJs server and testing code and code changes automatically.

 See System Overview below